Member's Interests & Blogs

 We know that our members are passionate about their crafts and take an interest in knitting and crochet techniques, as well historic items and the social history of these crafts.

-At the recent Knitting History Forum Conference Lesley O'Connell-Edwards presented her study of the publications of the Hopes of Ramsgate in the 1840's, and her article on George Curling Hope has now been published in the Jan/Feb 2016 edition of Piecework available from Interweave Press
+At the 2015 Knitting History Forum Conference, Lesley O'Connell-Edwards presented her study of the publications of the Hopes of Ramsgate in the 1840's, and her article on George Curling Hope was published in the Jan/Feb 2016 edition of Piecework available from Interweave Press

-Lesley was also awarded the Pasold/Museum of London Fellowship in 2015 and has been looking at their 16th century knitting in detail.
+Lesley was also awarded the Pasold/Museum of London Fellowship in 2015 and looked at their 16th century knitting in detail.

 Some of those members who volunteer to work on the Guild's collections have written about their experiences and how they have been able to further their interests using this material.
 From time to time we will include information about what they are doing on this website.
 For Guild members there will also be regular articles in the Guild's journal, SlipKnot.